kendelljoseph/application-patterns/concepts/applications-software.md

    - *The software layer cannot be responsible for guaranteeing data **validity**, because it **will** fail.*
  - **Applications change**, and more frequently than data stores.
 New technologies emerge, old skills are lost, trends come and go, and business goals change.
    - *The application software should be able to change significantly without changing the data store*
+ - **Frameworks change** in API, norms, and architecture even more often than business applications.
+   - *Wedding important semantics OR mechanics to a framework guarantees that, given enough time, **no one** will understand the code.*

+### Applications come to define business processes
  - **Applications encode business logic in source code**.
 In practice, the existence and composition of source code becomes *the* source of truth for how a business process actually happens.
 This is not desirable; it is reality.
    - *Business logic must be clear and distinct from implementation mechanics*
- - **Frameworks change** in API, norms, and architecture even more often than business applications.
-   - *Wedding important semantics OR mechanics to a framework guarantees that, given enough time, **no one** will understand the code.*

 ### Human thought and skill cannot be automated